 \section{Graphical interpretation}

-The neighbourhood lattice and its corresponding minimal and maximal elements have intuitive interpretations when $\graphoid$ is the separation graphoid of a graph $\gr$.
-Throughout this section we consider a fixed undirected graph $\gr=(V,E)$ and its associated separation graphoid $\ind(\gr)$.
-For extensions to more general graphical models, see Remark~\ref{rem:ug}.
-Then: \begin{enumerate}[label=(B\arabic*)] \item The {relative} boundary $\latmin(j;S):=\Ss$ of a node $j$ is the smallest subset of $S$ that separates $j$ and $S \setminus \Ss$; \item The maximal set $\latmax(j;S)$ is obtained by adding to $\Ss$ every node $k\in\ground_{-j}$ that is separated from $j$ by $\Ss$; \item A subset $T$ is in the neighbourhood lattice $\nhbdlat_{j}(S)$ if (and only if) $\Ss\subset T$ and every $k\in T$ is separated from $j$ by $\Ss$. \end{enumerate}
+The neighbourhood lattice and its corresponding minimal and maximal elements have intuitive interpretations in a graphical model; i.e. when $\graphoid$ is the separation graphoid of a graph $\gr$.
+Throughout this section we consider a fixed undirected graph $\gr=(V,E)$ and its separation relations $\ind(\gr)$.
+Then: \begin{enumerate}[label=(B\arabic*)] \item The relative boundary $\latmin(j;S):=\Ss$ of a node $j$ is the smallest subset of $S$ that separates $j$ and $S \setminus \Ss$; \item The maximal set $\latmax(j;S)$ is obtained by adding to $\Ss$ every node $k\in\ground_{-j}$ that is separated from $j$ by $\Ss$; \item A subset $T$ is in the neighbourhood lattice $\nhbdlat_{j}(S)$ if (and only if) $\Ss\subseteq T$ and every $k\in T$ is separated from $j$ by $\Ss$. \end{enumerate}

 These interpretations are direct translations of earlier definitions and results to the special case of graphical separation, and recover familiar notions from the literature on graphical models.
 For example, when $S=\ground_{-j}$, \ref{grint:latmin} implies that the Markov boundary is just the set of neighbours to $j$ in $\gr$.
-More generally, $\latmin(j;S)$ can be interpreted as a generalization of the concept of neighbourhood to arbitrary sets $S\subset\ground_{-j}$, i.e. $\latmin(j;S)$ is the set of neighbours to $j$ in $S$, in the sense that $\latmin(j;S)$ blocks $j$ from every node in $S$.
+More generally, $\latmin(j;S)$ can be interpreted as a generalization of the concept of neighbourhood to arbitrary sets $S\subseteq\ground_{-j}$, i.e. $\latmin(j;S)$ is the set of neighbours to $j$ in $S$, in the sense that $\latmin(j;S)$ blocks $j$ from every node in $S$.
 Moreover, Corollary~\ref{cor:gen:ci} simply says that $A$ and $B$ are separated by $C$ in $\gr$ if and only if every vertex in $A$ is separated from $B$ by $C$, which is precisely the definition of separation in an undirected graph.